k2-fsa/sherpa-onnx/dart-api-examples/README.md

 # Introduction

-This page contains examples for Dart API.
+This directory contains examples for Dart API.

 You can find the package at
 https://pub.dev/packages/sherpa_onnx

 ## How to create an example in this folder